 Information about the Library's major funds starts on page 17.
 These funds are accounted for using the modified accrual basis of accounting.
 The major funds the Library has are the General Fund and the Building Fund.
-Overall, fund balance in the General Fund increased \$447,736 in comparison with the prior year.
-Expenses remained fairly consistent with the prior year, increasing less than 3 percent.
-Revenues also remained fairly consistent with the prior year, increasing 3.8 percent.
+Overall, fund balance in the General Fund increased \$199,449 in comparison with the prior year.
+Expenses increased significantly compared to the prior year, increasing by 10.8 percent.
+Revenues remained fairly consistent with the prior year, increasing 2.2 percent.